Canada

 Pair excellent wines with delicious food at Summerhill Pyramid Winery.
 (Photo: Courtesy of Summerhill Pyramid Winery)

 Although British Columbia’s first commercial vineyard was established in 1932, wine remains a relatively young industry here.
-Only in the past 30 years have B.C. wines begun to thrive.
+Only in recent decades have B.C. wines begun to thrive.

 Despite the industry’s relative youth, it’s already making a name for itself on the world stage as wines from British Columbia continue to score gold medals at international wine contests.

-But with only around 10,000 acres planted in the Okanagan, relatively small amounts of wine get exported, so your best chance of trying these wines is heading to Canada to taste for yourself.
+But relatively small amounts of wine get exported from Okanagan, so your best chance of trying these wines is heading to Canada to taste for yourself.

 kelowna winery